- Finance Why Did RIL Shares Fall Despite Posting Biggest Ever Quarterly Profit?

 India is indeed a land of festivals.
 It is very difficult for anyone to think of a month or season that can go by without the celebration of a festival.
 While the magnitude and nature of these festivals vary from region to region, the essence of festivity and mutual harmony remains unaltered.

-In the context of this, it would have really been surprising had the agricultural state or nation not indulged itself in a harvest festival.
-After all, harvest is the time when one is grateful for all that he or she has received.
+In this context, it would have really been surprising had the agricultural state or nation not indulged itself in a harvest festival.
+After all, the harvest is the time when one is grateful for all that he or she has received.

 It is with reference to this that the vibrant states of Punjab and Haryana engage in the festival of Lohri.
-The significance of this festival is listed below.
+This year in 2020, it will fall on 13 January.
+The significance of this festival is listed below:

 Etymology Of Lohri